 It began after AT&T implemented a network change with an equipment configuration error.
 That configuration error caused the network to enter “protect mode” to prevent impact on other services while disconnecting all devices.

-Based on its five-month investigation, the FCC stated it referred the incident to its Enforcement Bureau for potential violations of FCC rules.
+Based on its five-month investigation, the FCC stated it referred the incident to its Enforcement Bureau for potential violations of its rules.

-The report also “highlights the need for network operators to adhere to their internal procedures and industry best practices when implementing network changes”.
+The probe also “highlights the need for network operators to adhere to their internal procedures and industry best practices when implementing network changes”.

 Those measures include implementing sufficient network controls to mitigate configuration errors, so they do not escalate and disrupt network operations.
 The FCC also noted the need for having systems and procedures in place with enough capacity to facilitate prompt recovery from large-scale outages.